TancrediCP/hist1067.github.io/index.md

-## South Sea Company

 A collaborative project for Hist 1067: A history of Economic Thought.
-By Juan Pedro Crestanello, Maria Jacinta Crestanello, Emanuele Gualandri, & Tancredi Castellano Pucci.
-Looking at the following  Source: BA.
+Source: BA.
 “A Letter to Sir John Eyles, Bart.
 Sub-governor of the South Sea Company,” London, 1722.

 ### Introduction